Village Center for Enrollment Services

 Proof of age and New York State residency must be submitted with the admission application.
 No high school diploma is required for enrollment in the program.
-My Turners come into the program as non-degree students and have the choice of matriculating after one (1) semester.
+My Turners come into the program as non-degree students.
 My Turn students do not pay tuition.
 However, an admission application must be submitted and a registration fee, paid each term (Fall/Winter and Spring/Summer), is required.
 Contact the My Turn office for application deadlines and program information, https://www.kbcc.cuny.edu/myturn/kccmt.html.

 Second Degree Applicants

-Students returning for a second degree file as a transfer applicant and must apply using the CUNY admission application.
-For further information call 718-368-6700, or go to V-101.
+Students returning for a second degree must apply as a transfer applicant using the CUNY admission application.
+For further information you may access the CUNY website at cuny.edu, or you may call 718-368-6700, or go to V-100.